 Student Support Services (SSS) is a federally funded undergraduate retention program designed to help first generation, low-income, or disabled (seen or unseen) students graduate from college.
 Services provided free of charge include individual and group tutorials; study skill resources; personal, career, academic and financial aid counseling; social and cultural development activities; and assistance in gaining entrance into graduate school.
-For an application and/or additional information, you may visit us at 109 Shackelford Hall Annex or call 334-670-5985.
+For an application and/or additional information please contact the following office: